benkertp/adv-r/Chapter6_Functions.md

 <img src="diagrams/functions/first-class.png" title="plot of chunk unnamed-chunk-12" alt="plot of chunk unnamed-chunk-12" style="display: block; margin: auto;" />

-While you almost always create a function and then bind it to a name, the binding step is not compulsory.
+While you almost always create a function and then bind it to a **name, the binding step is not compulsory**.
 If you choose not to give a function a name, you get an __anonymous function__.
 This is useful when it's not worth the effort to figure out a name:

 ```r